iteracticman/MergeableResources/README.md

-It's not possible to merge a framework with resource into an iOS app target because the resource are not included in the app bundle.
+It's not possible to merge a framework with resource into an iOS app target because the resources can not be found in debug builds.

 Steps to reproduce:
 - Create an Xcode Project with iOS App Template